Chicken Legend burgers are one of the most popular items on the UK McDonalds menu.

 - Then dip the eggy chicken into the flour mixture - so the chicken is evenly coated

 - Spray the chicken with fry-lite cooking oil, and place into the halogen oven / air fryer - cook for 20 minutes, until coating is crispy and the chicken cooked through.

-- If you don't own a halogen oven, you can fry the chicken in a pan, shallowly filled with oil - turning twice throughout cooking.
+- If you don't own a halogen oven or air fryer, you can fry the chicken in a pan, shallowly filled with oil - turning twice throughout cooking.

 - Slice ciabatta, and stack the chicken, lettuce, and mayonnaise to build your chicken legend burger - serve and enjoy!